Delboy/Fruit-Hunter/README.md

 17. Heroku will notify you that the app was successfully deployed with a button to view the app.
 18. If you want to rebuild your app automatically you can also select the 'Enable Automatic Deploys' button which will then rebuild the app every time you push any changes.

+## Credits

+The code linking the APIs is credited to [The Code Institute](codeinstitute.net) from their 'Love Sandwiches' project.
+The code to clear the console is credited to [Stackoverflow.com](https://stackoverflow.com/questions/2084508/clear-terminal-in-python).
+The code to sort a list of lists by its second entry is credited to [Geeksforgeeks.org](https://www.geeksforgeeks.org/python-sort-list-according-second-element-sublist/)
+Credit goes to daisygunn_5p at The Code Institute for helping me figure out how to update single cells in google sheets.